How to Properly Sharpen Your Kitchen Knives

 2. Determine the Angle of Your Knife’s Edge

-The standard bevel angle for kitchen knives is 20 degrees.
-Yet, some blades, like those made in the Japanese tradition, may have a sharper edge.
+Kitchen knives typically feature a standard bevel angle of 20 degrees.
+Some blades, such as those crafted in the Japanese tradition, feature a sharper edge.

-With a sharpening guide or angle finder, you may identify the exact angle at which your knife’s edge is sharpened.
-With these aids, you may hone your knife’s edge to perfection and maximize its effectiveness.
+Use a sharpening guide or angle finder to identify the exact angle at which your knife’s edge sharpens.
+These aids help you hone your knife’s edge to perfection and maximize its effectiveness.

 3. Sharpen Your Knife

-Selecting the proper sharpener and establishing the correct edge angle are the first steps in sharpening a knife.
-An in-depth breakdown of the procedure is as follows:
+Choose the right sharpener and set the correct edge angle as the initial steps in sharpening a knife.
+Here’s a detailed breakdown of the procedure:

 • Secure your sharpener: Make sure the sharpening stone you’re using is anchored to something solid.
 Follow the directions provided by the maker of the sharpener, whether it be electric or manual.